Pennsylvania Route 74: York County

 Past this interchange, the route continues north-northwest along South Queen Street through more commercial areas.
 PA 74 turns to the west and becomes three lanes with a center left-turn lane, passing to the south of the WPMT television studios.
 The road enters Spring Garden Township and runs past a mix of residences and commercial establishments, curving to the northwest.
 The route enters the city of York and narrows to two lanes, passing through dense residential areas.
-The road bends to the north and becomes lined with rowhomes and scattered businesses, crossing College Avenue.
+The road bends to the north and becomes lined with rowhouses and scattered businesses, crossing College Avenue.
 Farther north, the route reaches PA 462, which is routed along the one-way pair of East Market Street eastbound and East Philadelphia Street westbound.
 At this point, PA 74 turns west to join PA 462 along the one-way pair, with the northbound direction following westbound PA 462 along East Philadelphia Street and the southbound direction following eastbound PA 462 along East Market Street.
 Both streets carry two lanes of one-way traffic.
 The two routes head west into the commercial downtown of York.
 PA 74/PA 462 intersects I-83 Bus.
 (George Street) at Continental Square southbound and near the York County Courthouse northbound.
 Past this intersection, the one-way pair becomes West Philadelphia Street northbound and West Market Street southbound.
 The routes intersect a York Railway line at Pershing Avenue, where West Market Street becoming three lanes wide with two eastbound lanes carrying PA 74 southbound/PA 462 eastbound and one westbound lane.
 Following this, PA 74/PA 462 cross the York County Heritage Rail Trail and the Codorus Creek, leaving the downtown area of York.
-The one-way pair continues through urban residential areas of rowhomes with a few businesses, with West Market Street becoming two-way and two lanes wide.
+The one-way pair continues through urban residential areas of rowhouses with a few businesses, with West Market Street becoming two-way and two lanes wide.
 PA 74 splits from PA 462 by heading northwest on two-lane undivided Carlisle Avenue.
 The route crosses a York Railway line and heads through residential areas before it becomes the border between York to the north and West Manchester Township to the south, passing to the north of the York Fairgrounds.